DASD Utilization Analysis

 Queueing - This shows the different ways a device can queue.
 It shows where the queuing is happening -

-Note: Compare control unit activity to get a baseline for 'normal' performance and to determine if any control
+activity.
+Once a baseline for 'normal' performance is established, it is easy to determine if any control

 usage.